Bernstein Shur Monthly – April 2018

 The Task Force is charged with evaluating the entire State Board process and making recommendations to further improve the efficiency of the appeal process.

-The new law, which becomes effective 90 days following adjournment of the Legislature, was the product of a compromise reached among Maine assessors, large commercial taxpayers, and other stakeholders.
-Interested persons should continue to follow the work of the Task Force, as additional changes to Maine’s property tax statutes statutes are likely.
+The new law, which becomes effective 90 days following adjournment of the Legislature, was the product of a compromise reached among ME assessors, large commercial taxpayers, and other stakeholders.
+Interested persons should continue to follow the work of the Task Force, as additional changes to ME’s property tax statutes statutes are likely.

 4th Annual Women in Construction & Project Development Event